katholt/RedDog/README.txt

-            update parseGeneContent.py (P/A matrix based on cover and depth) (DE) V1beta.1    fix for parseSNPTable - reported position of snp in non-coding feature (DE) V1beta.2    fix for parseSNPTable - improved speed of reading and parsing snp table (DE)
+            update parseGeneContent.py (P/A matrix based on cover and depth) (DE) V1beta.1    fix for parseSNPTable - reported position of snp in non-coding feature (DE) V1beta.2    fix for parseSNPTable - improved speed of reading and parsing snp table (DE) V1beta.3    changed fasttree to raxml (DE)
+            added option to stop tree generation,
+            or force tree if > 200 isolates (DE)

 next planned updates
 V1.0        Offical Public Release of RedDog (on acceptance of paper)